Patterdale Terrier

 HEAD

-The head is strong and powerful, in balance with the size of the dog, and wedge or trapezoidal shaped when viewed from the front.
-The length of the skull and the muzzle are equal, or with the muzzle slightly shorter than the skull.
-Jowl and muzzle have good substance.
-The muzzle should be strong, never appearing snipy or weak.
+The head of the Patterdale Terrier is strong and powerful, in balance with the size of the dog, and has a wedge or trapezoidal shape when viewed from the front.
+The length of the skull and muzzle are equal, or the muzzle may be slightly shorter than the skull.
+Both the jowl and muzzle have good substance, with the muzzle being strong and never appearing snipy or weak.

 TEETH